kushika-s30/MbedOS/README.md

 This project uses the I2C interface to connect the SRF08 Ultrasonic Sensor to the mbed LPC1768.
 A Lilypad Vibe1 motor is used as an alarm to alert the user when a stalker is detected in the given range of 70 cm or lesser.

+LillyPad LIL-1878 Power Supply (5 Volts) is used to power the circuit.

 The zip file consists the source code of the project and all the required *mbed.h* library files.